 MEMPHIS, TN— Le Bonheur Children’s Hospital and the University of Tennessee Health Science Center announced today that Amali Samarasinghe, PhD, was awarded the Charles and Amelia Gould Innovation award amounting to $75 thousand over two years through the American Lung Association’s Awards and Grants Program.
 The Lung Association has committed $11.55 million through 98 awards to fund promising research.

 Research projects funded by the American Lung Association are carefully selected through rigorous scientific review and represent the investigation of a wide range of complex issues to help combat and reduce the suffering and burden of lung disease.
 Understanding how the immune system in a patient with underlying asthma responds to respiratory infections is important for personalized approaches to therapy.

-Samarasinghe’s research is focused on eosinophils, cells that are of utmost importance to the development of asthma, and how they respond to influenza virus and Streptococcus pneumoniae bacteria when exposed to both agents simultaneously.
+Samarasinghe, a researcher at the Children's Foundation Institute, based at Le Bonheur Children's, and UTHSC is conducting research focused on eosinophils, cells that are of utmost importance to the development of asthma, and how they respond to influenza virus and Streptococcus pneumoniae bacteria when exposed to both agents simultaneously.
 You can read the full abstract here.

 “The Charles and Amelia Gould Innovation Award presented by the American Lung Association will support our research as we work to study how to keep children with asthma healthy and safe,” said Samarasinghe.

 “COVID-19 has placed lung health at the forefront of everyone’s minds, especially for those who are concerned about air pollution, wildfires and pre-existing lung conditions such as asthma and COPD,” said American Lung Association President and CEO Harold Wimmer.
 “Despite the fact that the pandemic poses significant economic challenges, the American Lung Association is prioritizing research and significantly increasing award funding to help improve the lung health of all Americans.”